Learn the warning signs of stroke and why it’s best to dial 911

 The biggest advantage is that by calling 911, the emergency medical services team can assess and route patients to the best hospital for their condition and they will give the hospital advance notice of the patient’s arrival.

-This advance notice triggers a “code neuro” over the hospital PA system and initiates a system of rapid responses so that diagnostics and treatment begin immediately upon arrival.
+This advance notice triggers a “code stroke” over the hospital PA system and initiates a system of rapid responses so that diagnostics and treatment begin immediately upon arrival.

 If the patient deteriorates during transport in a private vehicle and no one is able to provide lifesaving interventions and medication, the driver would have to pull off the road and then call 911 for assistance.

 Remember, a stroke can happen at any time, to you or someone you know.
-During the COVID-19 pandemic, MultiCare is here and ready to take care of your loved ones.
-Please do not hesitate to seek medical treatment in the case of a stroke or other emergency.
 If you remember to BE FAST and dial 911, you could save someone’s life.